-Distributed computation in presence of selfishness was studied within the scope of combinatorial agencies in Economics [7]-[9], [15].
-The basic model considered is a combinatorial variant of the classical principal-agent problem [44]: A master (principal) must motivate a collection of workers (agents) to exert costly effort on the master's behalf, but the workers' actions are hidden from the master.
+Distributed computation in presence of selfishness was studied within the scope of combinatorial agencies in Economics [6-8, 14].
+The basic model considered is a combinatorial variant of the classical principal-agent problem [41]: A master (principal) must motivate a collection of workers (agents) to exert costly effort on the masters behalf, but the workers actions are hidden from the master.
 Instead of focusing on each worker's actions, the focus is on complex combinations of the efforts of the workers that influence the outcome.
-Based on these complex dependencies between the workers' actions, a technology function is defined by the master.
-In [7], where the problem was first introduced, the goal was to study how the utility of the master is affected if the equilibria space is limited to pure strategies.
+In [6], where the problem was first introduced, the goal was to study how the utility of the master is affected if the equilibria space is limited to pure strategies.
 To that extent, the computation of a few Boolean functions is evaluated.
-In [9] mixed strategies were considered: if the parameters of the problem yield multiple mixed equilibrium points, it is assumed that workers accept one suggested by the master.
-The work in [15] investigates the effect of auditing by allowing the master to audit some workers (by random sampling) and verify their work.
-In our work, we do not use any technology, instead we implement our own algorithm.
-Furthermore, the master decides probabilistically whether to audit all workers or none, and the master assumes no dependencies between the workers.
-Another important difference is that in our framework, the worker's actions are not hidden.
+In [8] mixed strategies were considered: if the parameters of the problem yield multiple mixed equilibrium points, it is assumed that workers accept one suggested by the master.
+This is contrasted with our work as we require the master to enforce a single equilibrium point (referred as strong implementation in [6]).
+The work in [14] investigates the effect of auditing by allowing the master to audit some workers (by random sampling) and verify their work.
+In our work, the master decides probabilistically whether to verify all workers or none.

+In general, the spirit of the framework considered in combinatorial agency is similar to the one we consider in the present work in the sense that there is a master wishing a specific outcome and it must provide necessary incentives to rational workers so to reach that outcome (exerting effort can be considered as the worker performing the task, and not, as the worker not performing the task and reporting a bogus result).
+However, there are several differences.
+First of all, we consider the coexistence of selfish, malicious and altruistic workers (we are not aware of any work in combinatorial agency that considers all these three types).
+Furthermore, we consider network unreliability (again, we are not aware of any work in Combinatorial agency with such assumption).
+Even if we consider a special case of our framework where we have a type distribution with only rational/selfish workers and communication is reliable, there are still many differences.
+One difference is that in our framework, the worker's actions cannot really be viewed as hidden.
 The master receives a response by each worker and it is aware that either the worker has truthfully performed the task or not.
-The outcome is affected by each worker's action in the case that no auditing is performed, but via auditing the master can determine the exact strategy used by each worker and apply a specific reward/punishment scheme.
+The outcome is affected by each workers action in the case that no verification is performed (in a similar fashion as the majority boolean technology in Combinatorial agency) but via verification the master can determine the exact strategy used by each worker and apply a specific reward/punishment scheme.
 In the framework considered in combinatorial agency, the master witnesses the outcome of the computation, but it has no knowledge of the possible actions that the worker might take.
-For this purpose, the master needs to devise contracts for each worker based on the observed outcome of the computation and not on each worker's possible action (as in our framework).
-Finally, our scheme considers worker punishment, as opposed to the schemes in combinatorial agency where workers cannot be fined (limited liability constraint); this is possible in our framework as worker's actions are contractible and verifiable (either it performs a task or not).
+For this purpose, the master needs to devise contracts for each worker based on the observed outcome of the computation and not on each workers possible action (as in our framework).
+Another important difference includes the fact that our scheme considers worker punishment, as opposed to the schemes in combinatorial agency where workers cannot be fined (limited liability constraint); this is possible in our framework as worker's actions are contractible (either it performs a task or not).